Cosmological perturbations on an averaged background: Introduction

 In cosmology, the issue of identifying a model that best describes the average behaviour of the real Universe with its complex structures---and thereby accounting for the backreaction of inhomogeneities---is known as the \emph{fitting problem}, or equivalently, the \emph{averaging problem}~\cite{Wald_1977,Ellis_1984,Ellis_1987,EllisBuchert_2005}.
 Indeed, tackling this issue necessarily requires the construction of an appropriately defined coarse-graining or averaging operation over the local spacetime description, which must account for the hierarchy of scales and nonlinear gravitational phenomena, in order to derive the effective dynamics on the largest scales.

 Although numerous contributions have been made to this issue (see, e.g.,~\cite{Zalaletdinov_2008,Gasperini_2009,Korzynski_2010,Green_2011,SussmanBolejko_2012}), the most widely studied approach to cosmological averaging is the Buchert averaging scheme for scalar variables~\cite{Buchert_2000,Buchert_2001,BuchertMourierRoy_2020}, which we also adopt in this work.
-Within the Buchert averaging framework, a number of \emph{averaged cosmological models} have been developed and successfully tested against cosmological data~\cite{Wiltshire_2007a,Wiltshire_2007b,HeinesenBuchert_2020,Giani_2025a,Giani_2025b}.
+While built upon integration over spatial hypersurfaces, this covariantly defined scheme is also especially suited for the interpretation of cosmological observations on the past light cone.
+Indeed, provided the hypersurfaces of averaging are statistically homogeneous and isotropic and structures evolve slowly compared to the light travel time across the statistical homogeneity scale~\cite{Koksbang_2019b,Koksbang_2020b}, the averaged scale factor and expansion prescribed by this scheme are closely connected with the distance--redshift relations obtained on the light cone, as suggested in~\cite{Rasanen_2010,Rasanen_2012} and successfully tested for various cosmological toy models~\cite{Lavinto_2013,Sikora_2017,Koksbang_2019a,Koksbang_2020a}.
+Within the Buchert averaging framework, backreaction from structure formation typically leads to a departure from pure FLRW dynamics, which emerge as a repeller in a dynamical-system analysis of model universes averaged in this way~\cite{Roy_etal_2011}.
+A number of such \emph{averaged cosmological models} have been developed within this formalism and successfully tested against cosmological data~\cite{Wiltshire_2007a,Wiltshire_2007b,HeinesenBuchert_2020,Giani_2025a,Giani_2025b}.
 Remarkably, these models have been shown to outperform the standard $\Lambda$CDM model in fitting observations, helping to address tensions such as the Hubble and late-time structure growth-rate discrepancies, whilst also offering novel insights into the possible nature of dark energy and prospects for dynamical dark energy.

 Interestingly, to our knowledge, the issue of structure growth has been theoretically investigated within the context of averaged cosmological models only in~\cite{Roy_2012}, where evolution equations for exact deviations of some scalar quantities with respect to their underlying averages were derived.
 Furthermore, in~\cite{Giani_2025a,Giani_2025b}, the authors adopted an alternative approach---based on an approximate application of conventional cosmological perturbation theory on an averaged background---to directly fit averaged cosmological models to LSS observational data for the first time in the literature.